Max Gerson

-Max Gerson (October 18, 1881 – March 8, 1959) was a German-born American physician who developed the Gerson Therapy, a dietary-based alternative cancer treatment that he claimed could cure cancer and most chronic, degenerative diseases.
+Max Gerson (October 18, 1881 – March 8, 1959) was a German-born American physician who developed the Gerson therapy, a pseudoscientific dietary-based alternative cancer treatment that he falsely claimed could cure cancer and most chronic, degenerative diseases.
+Gerson therapy involves a plant-based diet with coffee enemas, ozone enemas, dietary supplements, and raw calf liver extract; the latter was discontinued in the 1980s after patients were hospitalized for bacterial infections.

 Gerson described his approach in the book A Cancer Therapy: Results of 50 Cases (1958).
 The National Cancer Institute evaluated Gerson's claims and concluded that his data showed no benefit from his treatment.
 The therapy is both ineffective and dangerous.
+Serious illness and deaths have resulted from Gerson therapy.

 Early life and career

 Gerson was born to a Jewish family in Wongrowitz, German Empire (Wągrowiec, now in Poland), on October 18, 1881.

+Gerson was the third of nine children born to Bernhard Gerson and Ulricke Gerson, nee Abraham.

+Education

-In 1909, he graduated from the Albert Ludwig University of Freiburg.
+Gerson attended the local Jewish school in Wongrowitz, and later studied medicine in Breslau, Wurzburg and Berlin before graduating from the Albert Ludwig University of Freiburg in 1909.

+Medical career

 He began practicing medicine at age 28 in Breslau (Wrocław, now in Poland), later specializing in internal medicine and nerve diseases in Bielefeld.
 By 1927, he was specializing in the treatment of tuberculosis, developing the Gerson-Sauerbruch-Hermannsdorfer diet, claiming it was a major advance in the treatment of tuberculosis.
 Initially, he used his therapy as a supposed treatment for migraine headaches and tuberculosis.
 In 1928, he began to use it as a claimed treatment for cancer.
 When the Nazis came to power in 1933 Gerson left Germany, emigrating to Vienna, where he worked in the West End Sanatorium.
 Gerson spent two years in Vienna, before moving to France in 1935, associating with a clinic near Paris before moving to London in 1936.
 Shortly thereafter, he moved to the United States, settling in New York City.

 In the United States

 Gerson emigrated to the United States in 1936, passed his medical board examination, and became a U.S. citizen in 1942.
-The rest of his family died at the hands of the Nazis.
 In the U.S., Gerson applied his dietary therapy to several cancer patients, claiming good results, but other workers found his methodology and claims unconvincing.
-Proponents of the Gerson Therapy believe a conspiracy headed by the medical establishment prevented Gerson from publishing proof that his therapy worked.
+Proponents of Gerson therapy believe a conspiracy headed by the medical establishment prevented Gerson from publishing proof that his therapy worked.
 In 1958, Gerson published a book in which he claimed to have cured 50 terminal cancer patients: A Cancer Therapy: Results of 50 Cases.
 In 1953, Gerson's malpractice insurance was discontinued and, in 1958, his medical license in New York was suspended for two years.

-Death
+Personal life

-Gerson died March 8, 1959, of pneumonia.
+Gerson married Margarete Rose Hope on 20 November 1916, in Gütersloh, North Rhine-Westphalia.
+Gerson died on March 8, 1959, of pneumonia.
 A conspiracy theory has subsequently spread that Gerson was murdered following a lifetime of supposed persecution.